PADI Specialty Diver courses teach you new techniques and give you the tools to enhance your exploration.

 Anyone who has an interest in the aquatic world can take this course.
 There are no prerequisites or age restrictions and no water sessions are required to earn this non-diving certification.

-Aware Shark Conservation Diver
+PADI Project Aware Shark Conservation Diver

 Sharks are crucial to marine ecosystems, yet sharks are in a global decline.
 Learn about the value of sharks and what is causing the rapid loss of shark populations.
-The course may include two scuba dives or may be presented as a nondiving education program.
+The course may include two scuba dives or may be presented as a non diving education program.

-Dive Against Debris Diver
+PADI Project Aware Dive Against Debris Diver

 Divers who earn the Dive Against Debris Specialty distinguish themselves as caretakers for the underwater world.